‘General Hospital’ Spoilers: Casting News – Two Teens, Daya Vaidya And Kary Musa

 General Hospital viewers have been hearing for months now about the new lady District Attorney.
 Jordan Ashford (Vinessa Antoine) has had some phone calls with the mystery lady taking over the role of DA from disgraced serial killer Paul Hornsby (Richard Burgi).
 Now it finally seems we’ll get a face to go with the name when the District Attorney finally shows up in the Port Charles courtroom with Kary Musa in the role.

-But what brings DA Garcia onto the scene in the flesh?
+However, what brings DA Garcia onto the scene in the flesh?
 General Hospital spoilers predict it will be the trial of Julian Jerome (William deVry) that DA Garcia will personally prosecute.
 But there’s more.
-General Hospital spoilers for May sweeps promise Ava Jerome (Maura West) will be exposed as a pill swapper and she could also be up on formal charges.
+General Hospital spoilers for May sweeps promise Ava Jerome (Maura West) will be exposed as a pill swapper, and she could also be up for formal charges.
 That would be a double serving of justice as Kary Musa debuts in May sweeps.

 Two New Teens Coming to Port Charles